Maine’s New Rodenticide Ban: What Homeowners Need to Know

 Anticoagulants were designed to bypass this defense system.
 Because the poison takes days to take effect, the rodent doesn’t connect its illness to the bait it ate.
 It goes back to its nest and eventually dies.
 This delayed reaction is what made anticoagulants so ruthlessly effective at wiping out entire infestations.
 The biological cost, however, is what triggered Maine’s new law.
 During those few days, the sick rodent becomes sluggish and easy to catch.
 If a hawk, owl, or neighborhood cat eats that poisoned rodent, they ingest a lingering dose of the chemical.

-What Products Escaped the Ban?
+What Products Were Not Covered by the Ban?

 Looking Beyond the Bait Box